Number of students:

 Societies and clubs:

-Alongside a wide range of interest based societies, there are several international student societies within Reading University Students' Union (RUSU).
+Alongside a wide range of interest based societies, there are several international student societies within Reading University Students' Union (RUSU), including a German Society.
 Click here to find out more about student societies at Reading.

 Entry RequirementsThe level at which you can start your study at the University of Reading depends on what level of qualification you have completed currently.